All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

 - Vehicles cannot be left on the campus overnight without prior authorization from the Director of Campus Safety.

-- All visitors at Iona College may obtain a visitor parking permit at the main entrance kiosk, Safety Communications Room or the Campus Safety Office.
+- All visitors at Iona University may obtain a visitor parking permit at the main entrance kiosk, Safety Communications Room or the Campus Safety Office.
 A limited number of visitor parking spaces are located in the LaPenta Student Union and Hynes Athletics Center parking lots.

 Temporary “Handicapped Parking Permits” for on-campus use only, may be obtained at the Campus Safety office.
 Documentation in the form of a physician’s note is required to obtain the permit